 How much does it cost?

-We hope that after the introduction, you’ll choose to join our dojo.
-Our dues are generally paid monthly.
-Aikido Yoshokai of MN is a non-profit organization and our instructors are all volunteers.
-Our dues go directly to keeping the dojo open and running.
+Our club dues are monthly.
+Aikido Byōdōkai of MN is a non-profit organization and our instructors are volunteers.
+All dues go directly to keeping the dojo open and running.
 See our registration and dues page for current costs.